 “Terry’s got a hook in his thumb.”
 And boy did he ever.
 Straight into the middle of the fat meaty part of his thumb.
 Faw-kinn-ae!

-“OK who’s good at taking hooks out of body parts?”
+“OK who’s good at removing hooks from body parts?”

 Jeff spoke up right away, “I’ve got this, hand me a pliers.
 But first, does anyone have some alcohol?”
 Rick had brought along his new favorite, Rebel Yell, Straight Bourbon Whiskey.